ghuong/mutex.js/README.md

 ### Interesting Design Challenges

 If you look at the implementation for `vipMutex.js`, you'll notice it is _considerably_ more complicated than the basic `mutex.js`.
 In fact, it even contains a mutex in its mutex!

+**Cancellable Promises: A Failed First Attempt**

+Another challenge faced, involved an unfortunate detour, a first attempt at implementing VIP tasks.
+I had initially attempted to "re-wire" the Promise chain and tack VIP tasks onto the beginning of it, re-wiring the `.then()` relationships, hijacking the `reject` method of the Promises to cancel out the existing Promise chain, but none of it worked.
+It turned out that Promises are immutable, and trying to hack them to be mutable was not the right strategy.

+**Back on Track: Two Promise Chains!**

-The gist of it, though, is that instead of just the one Promise chain (previously described), there are two: one for normal tasks, and one for VIPs.
+Later, I took a different approach that actually worked.
+The gist of it is that instead of just the one Promise chain (previously described), now there are two: one for normal tasks, and one for VIPs.
 The normal chain is exactly like before.
 The VIP chain, however, begins with a dummy locked Promise, which can only be unlocked by the mutex-holder.

 When the mutex-holder calls `unlock()`, it first checks for VIP tasks to let them go first, before resolving its lock to let the next non-VIP task go.
 It does this by unlocking the first dummy VIP in line, and then `await`ing on the last VIP in line (thereby "emptying" the VIP Promise chain).